SPRING LAKE PARK BOYS SOCCER TEAM RULES

-Philosophy: The boys soccer program at Spring Lake Park/St. Anthony High Schools is concerned with the growth and development of all participants.
+Philosophy: The boys soccer program at Spring Lake Park High School is concerned with the growth and development of all participants.
 First as a person, second as a student and third as an athlete.

 The goals of this program include:

 - Development of personal integrity, good sportsmanship, and a sense of commitment to task and team.